Function timeout

 Timeout in milliseconds.
 Passing in a negative number deactivates the timeout.

-Notification of when iteration stops due to the timeout, with parameter count - the number of items processed before timeout.
+Notification of when iteration stopped due to the timeout, with parameter count - the number of items processed before the timeout.

 • (count): void